redhat-cop/ocp4-helpernode/mkdocs/docs/index.md

 # HelperNode v2

 The HelperNode is a way to satisfy all the prerequisites needed in order to install OpenShift 4.
-In version 2 of the HelperNode, all prerequisites/services need are run in containers.
+In version 2 of the HelperNode, all prerequisites/services need are run in containers and Ansible is no longer used.

 For more information about the prerequisites.
 Please see the [official OpenShift documentation site](https://docs.openshift.com/container-platform/latest)